austin-tanksley/Comp_Cowboy/README.md

 ## INSTALLATION
 ---
-Place Comp Daddy.jsx in .../Adobe/Adobe After Effects "<Version Number>" /Support Files/Scripts.
+Place Comp Daddy.jsx in .../Adobe/Adobe After Effects "Version Number" /Support Files/Scripts.

 To check that the script installed properly, open of any After Effects project, or create a new one.
 Once opened, navigate to File>Scripts and click on Comp Daddy.
 A window should pop up in the center of the screen.